upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 Applications:
 #############

+There are many applications available that stream the LSL and can be run for various purposes.
 Open another terminal and run any application.
-Ensure the LSL Stream is running first.
+Ensure the LSL stream is running first.

 .. note::

-Before running any application, install all the dependencies required.
+Before running any application, install all the dependencies required for running the application.
 Run the following command in a new terminal:

 .. code-block:: python